firmata/firmata.js/packages/firmata.js/readme.md

   Allow user code to handle arbitrary sysex responses. `commandByte` must be associated with some message that's expected from the slave device.
 The `handler` is called with an array of _raw_ data from the slave.
 Data decoding must be done within the handler itself.

-  - Use `Board.decode(data)` to extract useful values from the incoming response data.
+  - Use `Firmata.decode(data)` to extract useful values from the incoming response data.

 - `board.sysexCommand(message)`

   Allow user code to send arbitrary sysex messages.
 The `message` array is expected to be all necessary bytes between `START_SYSEX` and `END_SYSEX` (non-inclusive).
 It will be assumed that the data in the message array is already encoded as 2 7-bit bytes LSB first.

-  - Use `Board.encode(data)` to encode data values into an array of 7-bit byte pairs.
+  - Use `Firmata.encode(data)` to encode data values into an array of 7-bit byte pairs.

 - `board.clearSysexResponse(commandByte)`